Cognigy/Documentation/docs/en/docs/ai/nodes/overview.md

 If you want to create a custom Node, go to the [Extensions](../resources/manage/extensions.md) section.

 Note that Nodes in the Cognigy.AI interface can belong to multiple categories for easy navigation.
 For example, the Code Node is in Basic and Data categories, the MongoDB Nodes are in Service and Data, and the Look up Node are in Logic and Basic.
+In the Node reference below, each node is assigned to a single category to avoid duplicates.

 ## [Basic Nodes](basic/overview.md)
 <div class="divider"></div>